-- Columba Peoples and Nick Vaughan-Williams (last edition), Critical Security Studies: An Introduction, Routledge. - Selected articles, reports and other educational material.
+- Columba Peoples and Nick Vaughan-Williams (last edition), Critical Security Studies: An Introduction, Routledge. - Selected articles, reports and other educational material. - Students are expected to read the news related to different forms of insecurities on daily basis.

 Trigger Warning:

 • Some parts of this course is about different forms of violence, atrocities, pain, and trauma.
 That is why the course content can be disturbing for some students.